Lars Nootbaar Player Props: Cardinals vs. Giants

-After going 3-for-5 with a home run and an RBI in his most recent game, Lars Nootbaar and the St. Louis Cardinals face the San Francisco Giants (who will start Alex Cobb) at 9:45 PM ET on Monday.
+Lars Nootbaar -- 1-for-4 with a double in his last game -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with John Brebbia on the mound, on April 25 at 9:45 PM ET.

-He had three hits (going 3-for-5 with a home run and an RBI) in his last game against the Mariners.
+He had a one-hit performance in his most recent game (1-for-4) against the Giants.

 Lars Nootbaar Game Info & Props vs. the Giants